covid-19-impact-lab/sid/docs/source/explanations/index.rst

 Explanations
 ============

-Explanations help you to deepen your knowledge about sid and related concepts.
+Explanations help you to deepen your knowledge about particular aspects of sid and simulation exercises showcasing some of sid's unique features.

 .. toctree::
    :maxdepth: 1